0c0w3/urlbar-top-sites-experiment/README.md

    If your Firefox repo itself contains the Firefox binary (because you ran `mach build`), you can omit the `--appname` argument.

+   If mach doesn't find the test, remove your objdir, `mach build`, and try again from step 1.
+(There's got to be a better way…)

 [mozilla-central]: http://hg.mozilla.org/mozilla-central/
 [mozilla-beta]: https://hg.mozilla.org/releases/mozilla-beta/